 The Wildlife Centre

 The Wildlife Centre (WC) is the hub for wildlife activities in the Park.
-For the history of its creation, please see that heading on the Map (under the Park drop-down).
 The inner room has a wonderful mural covering the entire wall and featuring all the wildlife to be found in the park.
 It is beautifully executed and was achieved by projecting a woodland scene onto the wall and then painting the resulting shapes.
 The stag is life size, though there have been comments that the robin appears to be the size of a chicken!

 It is open to the public on the last Saturday of each month, when it offers a range of activities (depending on the season) connected to the Park’s wildlife.
 Though there is much to interest adults, many activities are specifically aimed at children.

 The WC backs into one end of the Deer Park and one-way glass enable the herds of deer to be seen at very close quarters.
 They don’t always come round to this section of the Wilderness, but when they do, they may be right up against the glass, and this is the closest you can get to a deer within the Park.

 To tie in with this, we have a collection of antlers, obtained when they are cast in April and May.
 A large antler is very heavy and children have the opportunity to handle them, feel the weight and the see the bony interior.
 We have antlers from red deer and also the palmated antlers of the fallow deer, plus an example of an antler covered in ‘velvet’ from the period when the antler was still growing and needed a blood supply.

 You won’t often see a fox ambling through the Park.
 They come out once the Park is closed.
 However, in the seclusion of the Deer Park, they can be seen feeding, resting drinking from the water trough and just passing through.
 Again the one-way glass means that children can inspect close-up an animal that is quite unaware of the human presence.